phac-nml/metadatatransformation/README.md

 - `environmental_material`
 - `environmental_site`

 For example, if the 2nd metadata column of the sample sheet corresponds to the isolation date, then it must be parameterized as follows: `--metadata_2_header isolation_date`.
 If the 5th metadata column of the input corresponds to the sample received date for the NML, then it must be parameterized as follows: `--metadata_5_header sample_received_date_nml`.
 The order of the metadata columns in the input does not matter, as long as the names are assigned correctly as above.
+The metadata headers are automatically converted to lowercase.
 If any of the columns are missing, an error will be reported in the `transformation/results.csv` file.

 ### Example